vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/tkgm-to-tkgs-stateful-app-migration.md

     # velero backup describe <backup name>
     ```

-## Restore the Backed-up Application on the TKGS Cluster Using Velero
+## Restore the Backed-up Application on the TKGs Cluster Using Velero

 In this section, we'll restore the backed-up application on the destination cluster, and ensure that all the objects are backed up and validate the data persistency.

-1. Restore the backed-up application to the TKGS workload cluster.
+1. Restore the backed-up application to the TKGs workload cluster.

     ```bash
     # velero restore create --from-backup <backup name>